openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 ## <a name="convert-models-to-intermediate-representation"></a>Step 2: Convert the Model with Model Optimizer

 In this step, your trained models are ready to run through the Model Optimizer to convert them to the IR (Intermediate Representation) format.
-For most model types, this is required before using the OpenVINO Runtime with the model.
+For most model types, this is required before using OpenVINO Runtime with the model.

 Models in the IR format always include an `.xml` and `.bin` file and may also include other files such as `.json` or `.mapping`.
-Make sure you have these files together in a single directory so the OpenVINO Runtime can find them.
+Make sure you have these files together in a single directory so OpenVINO Runtime can find them.

 REQUIRED: `model_name.xml`
 REQUIRED: `model_name.bin`
 OPTIONAL: `model_name.json`, `model_name.mapping`, etc.

-This tutorial uses the public GoogleNet v1 Caffe* model to run the Image Classification Sample.
+This tutorial uses the public GoogleNet v1 Caffe model to run the Image Classification Sample.
 See the example in the Download Models section of this page to learn how to download this model.

-The googlenet-v1 model is downloaded in the Caffe* format.
-You must use the Model Optimizer to convert the model to IR.
+The googlenet-v1 model is downloaded in the Caffe format.
+You must use Model Optimizer to convert the model to IR.

 Create an `<ir_dir>` directory to contain the model's Intermediate Representation (IR).